 Finding a Teaching Job Without a Degree: Difficult

-Plus, you’ll likely get paid less.
+Plus, if you teach English without a degree, you’ll likely get paid less.
 I personally tell people without a uni degree who want to be English teachers abroad to just bite the bullet and do the time.
 It might be terrible, but you won’t regret it.

 In Spain, there has always been a constant demand for English teachers.
-Teaching English without a degree is not at all tough in Spain, and the locals are highly enthusiastic about learning English.
-People realize the importance of English as knowing it helps them find jobs in the fields of tourism, business and education.
-You can find an array of English schools in Seville, Madrid, Valencia and Barcelona, many of which will allow you to teach English without a BA.
+Teaching English in Spain without a degree is not at all tough, and the locals are highly enthusiastic about learning English.
+People realize the importance of English as knowing it helps them find jobs in the fields of tourism, business, and education.
+You can find an array of English schools in Seville, Madrid, Valencia, and Barcelona, many of which will allow you to teach English without a BA.

-General Tips about Teaching English Without a BA
+General Tips about Teaching English Without a Degree

 While you are focused on teaching English abroad and searching for jobs, it is extremely essential for you to acquire a TEFL certification, as it would immensely increase the probability of your employment.
 You could consider doing one of these courses: TEFL and TESOL Certifications.